MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell.md

 # Connect to Exchange Online PowerShell using multi-factor authentication

 If you want to use multi-factor authentication (MFA) to connect to Exchange Online PowerShell, you can't use the instructions at [Connect to Exchange Online PowerShell](connect-to-exchange-online-powershell.md) to use remote PowerShell to connect to Exchange Online.
-MFA requires you to install the Exchange Online Remote PowerShell Module, and use the **Connect-ExoPSSession** cmdlet to connect.
+MFA requires you to install the Exchange Online Remote PowerShell Module, and use the **Connect-EXOPSSession** cmdlet to connect.

 > [!NOTE]
 > • The Exchange Online Remote PowerShell Module is not supported in PowerShell Core (macOS, Linux, or Windows Nano Server).
 As a workaround, you can install the module on a computer that's running a supported version of Windows (physical or virtual), and use remote desktop software to connect. <br/><br/>• To use the new Exchange Online PowerShell V2 module (which also supports MFA), see [Use the Exchange Online PowerShell V2 module](../exchange-online-powershell-v2/exchange-online-powershell-v2.md).)